-- Step 1 Select Objects > Object Management and choose Access Control Lists > Standard from the table of contents. - Step 2 Do one of the following: - Click Add Standard ACL to create a new object.

-- Click Edit () to edit an existing object.

-- Step 3 In the Standard ACL Object dialog box, enter a name for the object (no spaces allowed), and configure the access control entries:

-- a) Do one of the following:

-- Click Add to create a new entry.

-- Click Edit () to edit an existing entry.
+- Step 1 Select Objects > Object Management and choose Access List > Standard from the table of contents. - Step 2 Do one of the following: - Click Add Standard Access List to create a new object. - Click Edit () to edit an existing object. - Step 3 In the Standard ACL Object dialog box, enter a name for the object (no spaces allowed), and configure the access control entries: - a) Do one of the following: - Click Add to create a new entry. - Click Edit () to edit an existing entry. - b) For each access control entry, configure the following properties: - Action-Whether to Allow (match) or Block (not match) the traffic criteria. - Network-Add the IPv4 network objects or groups that identify the destination of the traffic.